Posts

 Image

-[This post appeared first on the now defunct Best American Poetry blog on July 31, 2008.
-Updates appear at the end of the post.]
 I n 1973, the last American ground troops left Vietnam, the World Trade Center opened for business, the Watergate scandal rolled downhill, the IRA bombing campaign was in full swing.
 Agnew resigned.
 Allende was overthrown.
 And Doug Lang arrived in the U.S. His arrival was historic—it changed my life, as it did the lives of his many friends, colleagues, and students over the past three decades.
 Doug came here from England, by way of Wales, where he is from.
 Specifically, the town of Swansea (also Dylan Thomas’s hometown). at Folio Books, Washington, DC, 1970s In the 1970s, I used to write Clerihews about my friends.
 Doug’s was: Doug Lang likes to be one of the gang.
-That’s why he talks fu...
+That’s why he talks funny and always wears a hat.
+In Wales, everyone does that.
+Doug has taught writing at the Corcoran School of Art since 1976.
+He is revered there, and elsewhere.
+His work is hard to c...